• Menu

 For example, if you've got an iron filter or some other style of backwashing filter system that backwashes every night, look into setting it for every other night to cut water usage.
 If it is set for once every 4 days, think of changing it to once every 7 days.

-For more help on minimizing wastewater for your backwashing system, view “How To Minimize Waste Water From Softeners and Backwash Filter Systems”
+For more information on minimizing wastewater for your backwashing system, refer to “How to Minimize Wastewater From Softeners and Backwash Filter Systems.”

 Consider using the wastewater from the filter system for irrigation.
-With the exception of water softeners which use salt water brine for regeneration, many types of filtration systems have backwash water which may have wastewater which can be directed to irrigate trees or grasses.
-Take a look at local regulations, as some states have restrictions on re-using this kind of wastewater.
+With the exception of water softeners, which use saltwater brine for regeneration, many types of filtration systems have backwash water, which may have wastewater that can be directed to irrigate trees or grasses.
+Take a look at local regulations, as some states have restrictions on reusing this kind of wastewater.

 Conserve Water and Be Educated